 The Parent Effectiveness Training (P.E.T.) program, which he introduced in 1962, is widely recognized as the first skill-based training program for parents.
 It spawned the widespread parent training movement in the U.S. and it has been taught to over a million parents in over 50 countries around the world.

-The P.E.T. book was updated and revised in 2000.
-GTI has revised and updated the P.E.T. program and workshop materials periodically, most recently in 2006.
+The P.E.T. book was updated and revised in 2000 and again in 2019.
+GTI has revised and updated the P.E.T. program and workshop materials periodically.

 The Teacher Effectiveness Training (T.E.T.) program was introduced in 1965 in response to parents who wanted their children to be treated the same way at school as they were at home.
 T.E.T. has been taught as an accredited course to hundreds of thousands of teachers in the U.S. and in a number of foreign countries.
 The T.E.T. book was revised in 2003 and the T.E.T. workshop materials have been revised and updated a number of times.

 The Leader Effectiveness Training (L.E.T.) program was introduced in 1957 and revised many times since then.
-L.E.T. has been taught in hundreds of corporations in the U.S. and worldwide, including many Fortune 500 companies [click here to see a list of our clients].
+L.E.T. has been taught in hundreds of corporations in the U.S. and worldwide, including many Fortune 500 companies [click here to see our list of our clients].
 Dr. Gordon is recognized as a pioneer in developing a model of democratic and collaborative leadership and identifying the effective communication and conflict resolution skills required to implement it.
-The L.E.T. text was revised in 2001 in a 25th anniversary edition and is now in it’s 35th printing.
+The L.E.T. book was revised in 2001 in a 25th anniversary edition and is now in it’s 35th printing.

 Dr. Gordon was a Fellow of the American Psychological Association and a member of its Division of Peace Psychology.
 He was also a member of the National Peace Foundation, the Association of Humanistic Psychology, and a past President of the California Psychological Association.
 He was the first recipient of the Career Achievement Award from the National Parenting Instructors Association.
 He was a consultant to the 1970 White House Conference on Children and an invited speaker to the White House Fellows.